Exploring Deep Learning Image Captioning

 Logo identification with help of AI

-Image captioning technology is being deployed with other AI technologies as well.
+Image captioning technology is being used in AI app development with other AI technologies as well.
 For instance, DeepLogo is a neural network based on TensorFlow Object Detection API.
 And it can recognize logotypes.
 The name of the identified logotype appears as a caption on the image.
 Our research on the GAN-based logotype synthesis model could bring light to how GANs work.

 Researching Deep Learning models for Image Captioning

 Keeping in mind possible use cases, we applied a model that creates a meaningful text description for pictures.
 For example, the caption can describe an action and objects that are the main objects on each image.
 For training, we used Microsoft COCO 2014 dataset.